Skip to main content

 Are My 401(k), Retirement Assets, or Retirement Benefits Part of Marital Property?

-Yes, unless there is a prenuptial agreement or other arrangement that protects your money from being marital property.
-If not, then anything earned or purchased after you filed your marriage certificate is likely going to be considered marital property and subject to division based on the laws in your state.
+Yes, unless a prenuptial agreement or other arrangement protects your money from being marital property.
+If not, anything earned or purchased after you filed your marriage certificate will likely be considered marital property and subject to division based on the laws in your state.

 Does My Ex Get 50% of My Retirement Accounts, IRA, or Retirement Savings?

-Not automatically, but it depends on the laws of your state.
+Not automatically, but it depends on the state laws where you're getting divorced.
 Most states follow equitable distribution laws, which means marital property is divided "equitably" but not always equally.
-A smaller number of community property states do divide all marital assets 50/50 in a divorce.
+A smaller number of community property states divide all marital assets 50/50 in a divorce.
+If you and your ex-spouse cannot agree on the property division, the courts will use state family law in the divorce proceedings.

 What Is a 401(k) Divorce Cash Out?

-Many people going through divorce need cash for a down-payment on a new house or to cover living expenses before finding a job.
-Taking a lump sum payment from your ex's retirement account as part of the property settlement is one way to get access to cash.
+Many people going through divorce need cash for a down payment on a new house or to cover living expenses before finding a job.
+One way to access cash is to take a lump sum payment from your ex's retirement account as part of the property settlement.

-Generally, taking money from a 401(k) before the age of 59 ½ would have a 10% penalty fee.
-However, early withdrawals can be made as part of a divorce settlement without this fee by following a set of specific rules, including using a Qualified Domestic Relations Order (read more below).
+Generally, taking money from a 401(k) before 59 ½ would have a 10% penalty fee.
+But, early withdrawals can be made as part of a divorce settlement without this fee by following specific rules, including using a Qualified Domestic Relations Order (read more below).

 What Is a Qualified Domestic Relations Order (QDRO)?